tonethar/IGME-430-Fall-2024/projects/p1-express-HEAD.md

 ## I. HTTP `HEAD` request method
 - https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD
   - *"The `HEAD` HTTP method requests the metadata of a resource in the form of headers that the server would have sent if the `GET` method was used instead."*
-  - *"This method can be used in cases where a URL might produce a large download, for example, a `HEAD` request can read the `Content-Length` header to check the file size before downloading the file with a `GET.`"*
+  - *"This method can be used in cases where a URL might produce a large download, for example, a `HEAD` request can read the `Content-Length` header to check the file size before downloading the file with a `GET`".*

 ---